FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 # UniConfig Shell

-UniConfig shell provides SSH server API for communication with UniConfig using command-line interface.
-Using shell, it is possible to read operational data of devices, manipulate configuration of devices, templates, or unistore nodes, invoke device or UniConfig operations, or read/change some UniConfig settings.
+UniConfig shell is a Command Line Interface for Uniconfig.
+Accessible over SSH, it allows users to interact with Uniconfig features including:

+* reading operational data of devices
+* manipulating device configuration
+* manipulating configuration templates
+* manipulating data stored in unistore
+* invoking device or UniConfig operations
+* manipulating global UniConfig settings

-Most of the shell interface is auto-generated from YANG schemas (e.g., tree structure of data-nodes or available RPC/action operations).
+Uniconfig shell is model driven and thus its interface is mostly auto-generated from YANG schemas (e.g., tree structure of data-nodes or available
+RPC/action operations).

 ## Configuration

 By default, UniConfig shell is disabled.
-To enable it, flag 'cliShell/sshServer/enabled' must be set to 'true' in the 'config/lighty-uniconfig-config.json' file.
+To enable it, configuration parameter 'cliShell/sshServer/enabled' must be set to 'true' in the 'config/lighty-uniconfig-config.json' file.

 All available settings and descriptions are displayed in the following JSON snippet.